 - Stir and then microwave on high for 2 more minutes.
 Add vanilla and powdered sugar to peanut butter mixture and stir to combine with a wooden spoon.

 - Pour into a buttered 8 by 8-inch pan lined with waxed paper.
 Place a second piece of waxed paper on the surface of the fudge and refrigerate until cool.

 Cut into 1-inch pieces and store in an airtight container for up to a week.

-2. Combine chocolate chips, sweetened condensed milk, vanilla and salt in heavy saucepan.
-Cook over low heat, stirring constantly, until chips are melted and mixture is smooth.
+- Combine chocolate chips, sweetened condensed milk, vanilla and salt in a heavy saucepan.
+Cook over low heat, stirring constantly until chips are melted and the mixture is smooth.
 Remove from heat.
-Add peanut butter chips; stir quickly just to distribute chips throughout mixture.
+Add peanut butter chips; stir quickly just to distribute chips throughout the mixture.
 Spread evenly in prepared pan.

 Makes about 2 1/2 pounds candy.

 ✓ 1 can sweetened condensed milk (Not evaporated milk)

 ✓ 12 oz. bag of milk chocolate or Semi-Sweet chips

 - Depending on the melting method~ Place chocolate chips and Sweetened Condensed Milk in a pot or bowl.